sander-ali/sander-ali.github.io/_projects/2025-02-23-Daily_AI_News.md

 Special topics like AI safety & ethics are included.

-Click on the <a href="https://academy.openai.com/public/content"> Link </a> to access it

 Credits to The AI Radar for sharing it.

 <div style="display: flex; justify-content: center; align-items: center;">